clash-lang/clash-cores/README.md

 Cachix contains all commits on the main branch of `clash-cores` since the cache has been setup.
 It is recommended to add the publically available cachix cache to your project/computer to minimize the amount of time manually compiling Clash related dependencies.

+To make use of Cachix, you can (temporarily) install the CLI:

+`nix shell nixpkgs#cachix`

+And then run:

+`cachix use clash-lang`

+And that's it!
+Whenever you run a Nix command, it will look if there are precompiled binaries available in Cachix.

-You can either add user-wide on your local system via `nix.conf` (usually located under `~/.config/nix`, create it if it does not exist):
+Alternatively, you can add it to your `nix.conf` manually without installing Cachix.
+This file is usually located under `~/.config/nix`, you can create it if it does not exist:
 ```conf
 extra-substituters = https://clash-lang.cachix.org
 extra-trusted-public-keys = clash-lang.cachix.org-1:/2N1uka38B/heaOAC+Ztd/EWLmF0RLfizWgC5tamCBg=
 ```

-Or as part of your `flake.nix` in your local project:
+If you would like to use the substituter for your local projects only, then it is possible to add it as part of your `flake.nix` like thus:
 ```nix
 {
   nixConfig = {